ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 of indeterminate size; if one of the measured objects can be replaced with an implant engineered to produce the same hash, RIV will be unable to detect the substitution.
 TPM1.2 uses SHA-1 hashes only, which have been shown to be susceptible to collision attack.
 TPM2.0 will produce quotes with SHA-256, which so far has resisted such attacks.
-Consequently RIV implementations SHOULD use TPM2.0.
+Consequently, RIV implementations SHOULD use TPM2.0.

 # Conclusion